cloudmesh-community/fa18-516-17/project-report/report.md

 ### Linux

-I choose to install Hadoop on a Linux VirtualBox.
+Also, as a foundation Hadoop was installed on a Linux VirtualBox.
 While Hadoop can be installed on Windows, Unix and Mac OS X there is an informal consensus on the internet that if you want to run production Hadoop with the fewest number of issues it is best to use Linux.

 ### HDFS

-Next I chose to use the native distributed file system for Hadoop to setup a distribute storage platform and integrate it with other computational platforms.
+Next, the native distributed file system for Hadoop was set and integratde it with other computational platforms.
 The Hadoop Distributed File system (HDFS) is Hadoop's way of proven ability to store very large files on a cluster of commodity hardware. [@Misc{fa18-516-17-commodityhardware]

 For a retailer with thousands of stores and thousands of products capturing all of the data necessary results in petabytes of data.
 In addition, data is constantly being created as products move in the supply chain, sell in the stores and forecasting and planning are continually being done in the background.
 HDFS accommodates these demands with the way it is designed.
 First, it is possible to store files of any size on HDFS.
 The distributed file system breaks files down to files that potentially petabytes in size into smaller pieces or blocks and each piece could be stored on a different machine.
 In this system a HDFS master node is known as a NameNode and a slave node is called a DataNode.
 NameNodes maintain and manage all information about all files and directories stored on HDFS including the file system tree and metadata.
 DataNodes are the actual storage for the blocks.
 NameNode sends blocks to the DataNodes to store and DataNodes continuously report their status back including the list of blocks they are storing.
 This makes it possible to store files of any size on a Hadoop Cluster.